AtmaMani/flask-to-web/README.md

 origin	git@github.com:heroku/python-getting-started.git (push)
 (flask) python-getting-started (master) $
 ```
+This name is seen in the URL of the app.
+So, if you
+want to customize the name, use `heroku apps:create <name>`

 5. Now push this repo to Heroku remote using Git `git push heroku master`.
 This triggers
 a build process on the remote.
 Requirements are installed